 Can I work and foster?

-You can work full-time and be a Supported Lodgings carer or a Short Breaks carer.
+You can work full-time and be a Supported Lodgings or Short Breaks carer.

-It is possible to foster a school-aged child and continue working.
-You will need friends or family who will get to know the child and be able to care for them outside school hours and during school holidays.
+It's possible to foster a school-aged child while working, but you'll need friends or family to help with care outside school hours and during holidays.

-If you are fostering a pre-school-aged child, or are thinking about Parent and Child fostering, one foster carer will need to be at home full-time.
+For pre-school-aged children or Parent and Child fostering, one carer must be home full-time.

-All foster carers will need some flexibility at work so they can be available for planned daytime meetings with social workers and other professionals.
+All foster carers need work flexibility for daytime meetings with social workers and other professionals.

-All foster carers need to register as self-employed with HMRC.
-We will help you with this.
+All foster carers must register as self-employed with HMRC, and we will assist you with this process.

 What if I'm unemployed?

-Foster carers receive a weekly allowance to cover the living costs of children in their care.
-These payments are only made when you have a child living with you.
+Foster carers receive a weekly allowance to cover the living costs of children in their care, but only when a child is living with you.

-If you are a single carer and have little or no other income, it is worth checking if you can claim universal credit.
+If you're a single carer with little or no other income, check if you can claim Universal Credit.

 What if I don't live in Surrey?

-If you don't live in Surrey but live around the borders of the county then you can still foster with us.
+If you live near the borders of Surrey, you can still foster with us.

 Do I need to be married?

-We welcome you whatever your relationship status; single, married, divorced, widowed, co-habiting or in a civil partnership.
+We welcome you regardless of your relationship status; Whether you're single, married, divorced, widowed, cohabiting, or in a civil partnership.

 My first language is not English